14 Simple Ways to Make Your Vitamins More Effective

 Danger!
 Grapefruit and medications don’t mix.
 Grapefruit juice not only increases the potency of some substances in the body, but it also interferes with the absorption of other supplements such as St. John’s Wort, which is widely used to treat mild to moderate depression.
 It’s worth checking out whether any of your vitamins and minerals interact with grapefruit juice.

 One of the best ways to see if you’re getting enough of some important vitamins and nutrients is to get a blood test.
 It won’t give you a complete picture, but it can accurately detect levels of vitamin D as well as iron in your blood and let you know whether you need more or less.
 This is key, as too-low levels of lifesaving vitamin D have been associated with osteoporosis, diabetes, hypertension, and cancer.
-These silent signs of nutrient deficiency may also give you a clue as to what’s missing.
 It’s a good idea to consider your family health history, so you can look into vitamins that might help prevent certain diseases that may run in your family such as folate malabsorbtion disorder, which interferes with the body’s ability to absorb certain B vitamins or folates from food, MacKay says.
-Here are the things your mother’s health can tell you about you.
+Don’t miss the silent signs of nutrient deficiency may also give you a clue as to what’s missing.

 Vitamin E is loaded with health benefits, and natural forms are twice as bioavailable as synthetic ones, D’Adamo says, which means your body can use more of the good stuff the capsules contain.
 How can you tell if you are taking natural C?
 “It would have a D on the label, while DL means synthetic,” he says.
 Vitamin E is the generic name for tocopherol, which is one type of the vitamin.
 “There are eight forms of Vitamin E, and your best bet is to pick ‘mixed tocopherols’ with a D on the label, as you get a better balance of the different types out there that are also more bioavailable,” he says.

 There are different road rules for different vitamins and minerals when it comes to the best time to take them.
 “All B Vitamins should be taken in the morning, as they tend to give people energy,” Dr. Breus says.
-While most vitamins are taken first thing in the AM, others should be reserved for evenings largely because, like these 16 foods that can help you sleep, some supplements may make you feel sleepy.
+While most vitamins are taken first thing in the AM, others should be reserved for evenings largely because, some supplements may make you feel sleepy.
 This includes melatonin and valerian root.
 “Magnesium has a true calming effect, and in some cases it can make people feel downright sleepy, so it is best taken just before bed,” adds Dr. Breus.
-Did you know that magnesium can help with depression?
+Find out the 14 vitamin brands doctors trust most––and purchase accordingly.